YussifSB/srgcn/README.md

-# srgcn
+# SR-GCN
-Official implementation for "Self-Relational Graph Convolution Network for Skeleton-Based Action Recognition"
+Official implementation for "Self-Relational Graph Convolution Network for Skeleton-Based Action Recognition", ACM MM22.

+All the source files will be uploaded soon!!!